Collaborative efforts from local musicians brings Pink Floyd album 'The Wall' to area

-The dark story of Pink Floyd’s album, “The Wall,” is coming to the Hoff Family Arts & Culture Center for two nights in April thanks to the collaboration of the Kanesville Symphony Orchestra, Floyd and the Papillion Area Choir singers.
+The dark story of Pink Floyd’s album “The Wall” is coming to the Hoff Family Arts & Culture Center in Council Bluffs for two nights in April thanks to the collaboration among the band Floyd, the Kanesville Symphony Orchestra and the Papillion Area Choir.

 Floyd is a Pink Floyd tribute band that has been touring regionally since 2012 and plays a variety of songs from all Pink Floyd albums.
 Band members include Rick Spurgin on vocals and guitar; Scott Moore on vocals and keyboards; Dana Hancock on vocals and guitars; Christopher Spurgin on vocals and bass; and Jess Espejo-Drums on percussion.